MartinBoehmer/swimbait/readme.md

 4. The MusicCast app should think it has found a MusicCast speaker
 5. The app will respond with an error.
 (More work required)

+## Documentation
+The [doc](https://github.com/neutmute/swimbait/tree/master/doc) folder contains various captures and collected information, including the Yamaha authored [Yamaha Extended Control API Specification (Basic) PDF](https://github.com/neutmute/swimbait/raw/master/doc/yamaha/YXC_API_Spec_Basic.pdf) which describes much of the MusicCast REST API.

-## Blog
+### Blog
-There is some more reading on this [blog entry](http://blog.turbine51.net/2016/04/04/Yamaha-Musiccast-Protocol/)
+There is some more reading at this [blog entry](http://blog.turbine51.net/2016/04/04/Yamaha-Musiccast-Protocol/)